sass/sass/doc-src/SASS_CHANGELOG.md

 ### Ruby 1.9 Support

-Sass now produces more descriptive errors when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.
+Sass and `css2sass` now produce more descriptive errors when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.

 ### `css2sass` Error Handling